Roadrunner Records: History

-On April 26, 2012, it was announced that Warner Music Group would make substantial cutbacks throughout Roadrunner Records worldwide operations.
-According to staff working at the company, The UK offices and the Canadian offices of Roadrunner Records are to be closed completely, with severe levels of cutbacks occurring across the rest of the label worldwide.
-It has also been announced that the Roadrunner office in The Netherlands is to close, and that the label's founder Cees Wessels is stepping down from his role of CEO.
-The following years saw several major Roadrunner acts leave the label, including DevilDriver and Alter Bridge (who both moved to Napalm Records, with Devildriver's catalogue being sold to The Echo Label), Opeth, Machine Head, and Soulfly (all of whom followed former A&R of SVP Monte Conner to Nuclear Blast) and Dream Theater (who signed with InsideOut Music in 2017) In July 2017, British rock band Milk Teeth signed with Roadrunner Records.
+On April 26, 2012, it was announced that Warner Music Group would make substantial cutbacks throughout Roadrunner Records' worldwide operations.
+According to staff working at the company, the UK offices and the Canadian offices of Roadrunner Records were to be closed completely, with severe cutbacks occurring across the rest of the label worldwide.
+It was also announced that the Roadrunner office in the Netherlands was to close, and that the label's founder Cees Wessels was stepping down from his role of CEO.
+The following years saw several major Roadrunner acts dropped by the label, including DevilDriver, Cavalera Conspiracy and Alter Bridge (who both moved to Napalm Records, with Devildriver's catalogue being sold to The Echo Label), Opeth, Machine Head, Slipknot (after releasing The End, So Far in 2022) and Soulfly (all of whom followed former A&R of SVP Monte Conner to Nuclear Blast) and Dream Theater (who signed with InsideOut Music in 2017).
+In July 2017, British rock band Milk Teeth signed with Roadrunner Records.

 In June 2018, Roadrunner became a sub-label of Warner's Elektra Music Group division.
 In June 2022, Elektra Music Group, and subsequently Roadrunner, was merged into the new umbrella label group 300 Elektra Entertainment.

 International labels

 Roadrunner Records UK

 Roadrunner Records UK operates out of the Warner Music London office.
-Their roster includes the addition of Alter Bridge, Down, Satyricon and Slash.
+Their roster includes Alter Bridge, Down, Satyricon and Slash.